-A person is guilty of the new offence if he possesses or has under his control any article for use in the course of or in connection with any fraud.
-‘Articles' simply means items.
-An item could be a piece of technical equipment, such as a device for manufacturing credit cards, a computer with software used in an email ‘phishing' scam, or even a fake national insurance card.
-This means that it is not just the person on the front line committing the fraud who is guilty, but all people who possess any of the equipment used in the meantime.
+A person can be guilty of an offence if they possess or have under their control any article for use in or in connection with any fraud.
+‘Articles' simply means 'items'.
+An item could be a piece of technical equipment, such as a device for making credit cards, a computer loaded with software used in an email ‘phishing' scam, or even a fake national insurance card.
+This means that it is not just the person on the front line committing the fraud who is guilty, but anyone who possesses any of the items used, or destined for use, in the fraud.

-It is worth noting that ‘items' can include documents and data on computers, so personal details of fraud victims (credit card details/NI numbers), or fake identification used to access funds illegally could be caught by this law.
+'Items' can also include documents and data on computers - so personal details of fraud victims (credit card details/NI numbers), or fake identification used to access funds illegally could be caught by this law.
 Even a fake uniform used to gain access to premises where a fraud then takes place could be an ‘item' in this sense.

-However, it is not just handling or possessing such items which results in a conviction.
-The prosecution must prove that the defendant intended that either s/he or someone else use the item.
-If someone has a friend's credit card details, but does not intend to use them for any illegal purpose, then he or she cannot be guilty of an offence.
+However, it is not just handling or possessing such items which can result in a conviction.
+The prosecution must prove that the person intended that they or someone else use the item.
+If someone has a friend's credit card details but does not intend to use them for any illegal purpose, then they cannot be guilty of an offence.

-As well as it being an offence to posesses articles for use in a fraud there is another offence of making, adapting, supplying or offering to supply an article for use in a fraud.
+As well as it being an offence to posesses articles for use in a fraud there is another offence of making, adapting, supplying or offering to supply an article for use in fraud.
 This criminalises anyone who is involved in the manufacture of these items, and anyone who deals in them.
 This can include people who write software to help them hack into financial databases, or people make skimming devices for use in credit card fraud.
 It can also include people who trade in such devices and software.

 The prosecution have to prove not just that the person was involved in making or supplying the items in question.
-The jury have to be sure that the person either knew that it was designed a fraudulent purpose or intended that it would be used this way.
+The jury have to be sure that the person either knew that it was designed or intended for a fraudulent purpose

 Sentences for Possession or Control of Articles

-In cases where the fraud that the item is to be used for is serious and well planned, sentences of 6 weeks up to two years in prison are typical, although non custodial sentences may be possible.
+In cases where the fraud that the item is to be used for is serious and well planned, sentences of 6 weeks up to two years in prison are typical, although non-custodial sentences are often possible.
 In a less well planned or less serious fraud, a community order or short prison sentence is the norm.
 Remember that any sentence of 2 years or less can be suspended.
 Specialist fraud defence lawyers can help you to understand what is needed to help argue the case for a suspended sentence.